dotnet/arcade/repro-environment.md

 - Be able to easily rebuild a single test so that it can instrumented  (script file already there?)
 - Be able to easily replace bits on the repro box from the dev box
 - Portable Linux support is needed (build on one platform, but run on another)

+# Repro Environment is Decommisioned
+Once the dev is done, the environment needs to be decommisioned.

+### Requirements (not all are needed initially)
+- *Decommision once dev indicates they are complete with repro
+- *Be able to reasonably produce a "report" of all outstanding environments and their age and dev
+- Decommision environments based on policy (e.g. time, last used, etc)

 # Known Challenges
 - Additional cost of VM's might be high.
 Need to look for ways to optimize.